bxparks/rpn83p/docs/USER_GUIDE.md

   only 5 menu buttons instead of 6 on the HP-42S.
 I also did not like the complexity of the HP-42S menus for the `STAT` functions; it is nested unnecessarily deeply.
-I have simplified the menu hierarchy for the RPN83P to just 2-levels instead of 3.
+I have simplified the menu hierarchy for the RPN83P to just 2 levels instead of 3.
 - The HP-42S `WMN` (weighted mean) returns only the weighted mean of `X`.
 If you wanted the weighted mean of `Y` instead, you are forced to re-enter the data points by swapping the `X` and `Y` values, or manually calculate it from the